-Electronics Manufacturing Services
+Electronics Manufacturing & Circuit Boards

-Date August 2017
+Date August 2021

 Approximate net recovery on cost

-Inventory dynamics determine value:Inventories are composed of finished goods, work-in-process, and raw materials.
-Valuation methodology focuses on the assumption of a sell-back to OEM customers based on provided orders/forecast.
-Other factors affecting value include the customers’ reliance on the EMS provider in their supply chain (when the EMS provider is a customer’s sole source, the desirability of the inventory increases), component lead times, and whether raw materials are proprietary or off-the-shelf since materials that are more difficult to replace have higher values.
+Inventory Dynamics Determine Value:Inventories are composed of finished goods, work-in-process and raw materials.
+Valuation methodology focuses on the assumption of a sell-back to original equipment manufacturers, based on provided orders and forecast.
+Other factors affecting value include component lead times, whether raw materials are proprietary or off-the-shelf, since materials more difficult to replace have higher values, and customers’ reliance on the EMS provider in their supply chain.
+When the EMS provider is a customer’s sole source, the desirability of the inventory increases.

-Many EMS providers are dependent on a few customers for a large percentage of revenue.
-When one of these customers suffers a downturn and delays or cancels orders, the result is often an EMS provider with excess inventory and lowered revenue in what is typically a low margin business.
-Frequent reappraisals, particularly of inventory, are highly recommended.
-Other events that should trigger an inventory and/or equipment appraisal update are the opening or closing of a facility since the asset mix is likely to change, and the addition of a significant customer since “fresh” inventory typically results in increased inventory value due to lower rates of excess material compared to legacy customers.
+Additionally, other events that should trigger an inventory and/or equipment appraisal update include the opening or closing of a facility, since the asset mix is likely to change or the addition of a significant customer since “fresh” inventory typically results in increased inventory value due to lower rates of excess material when compared to legacy customers.